Review by Shogundan

 I pose a question...
 Do we actually need another version of Combattler V?
 Some may say, why the heck not?
 We already have almost a dozen different SOC versions of Go Nagai's famous Mazinga Z. Others may ask...
 What's so different about this newer version.
 For those that ask this, I bring you my review of the Soul Of Chogokin GX-50 Combattler V!

 First up, we have the box.
 The outside carton looks similar to the original GX-03 because of the way Combattler is posed, but, with a few additions.
-Its hard not to notice the Gold anniversary label and bright yellow stripe with, the orange/yellow Com-Battler V logo that adorn the box.
-Enough with the outside, the inside of the box is were it really shines!
+It's hard not to notice the Gold anniversary label and bright yellow stripe with, the orange/yellow Com-Battler V logo that adorns the box.
+Enough with the outside, the inside of the box is where it really shines!
 Check out the retro look. everything is nicely labeled and packed in glorious Styrofoam.
 I love that Bandai is doing these retro inserts in the combining robot releases.

 Next up we have the Battlecrasher which is the upper chest and the arms of Combattler V. This really hasn't changed much other than the clear blue cockpit canopy, and the fact that you no longer have to remove the thrusters during transformation.
 Oh, almost forgot that the tiny wings are a little longer and now they actually fold up during transformation.
 This folding concept is cool but they tend to fall off rather easy.

 Moving forward, we have the Battletank that makes up Combattlers V's torso.
 This is actually my favorite component.
-The new additions to this piece is again, the clear canopy and some actually grasping claws.
-My favorite thing however, is the addition of the top mounted cannon.
-I say this because, what is a tank without a cannon?
+The new additions to this piece are again, the clear canopy and some actually grasping claws.
+My favorite thing, however, is the addition of the top-mounted cannon.
+I say this because what is a tank without a cannon?
 A bulldozer maybe?

 Onto Battlemarine that makes up Combattlers legs.
 This is my least favorite component as its quite floppy.
 This is due to the addition of the new swiveling mechanism and the newer knee joint.
 The only other improvement is it actually now has rear landing gear that can be deployed by simply revolving Combattlers front knee pad.
-As the original, The Battlemarine can hold the Battletank, However its unbalanced and without the aid of the Styrfoam in the photo, it would have easily fallen backwards.
+Like the original, The Battlemarine can hold the Battletank, However it's unbalanced and without the aid of the Styrofoam in the photo, it would have easily fallen backward.